built-on-openfin/workspace-starter/how-to/customize-workspace/README.md

 To run this sample you can:

 * Clone this repo and follow the instructions below.
 This will let you customize the sample to learn more about our APIs.
-* Launch the Github hosted version of this sample to interact with it by going to the following link: <a href="https://start.openfin.co/?manifest=https%3A%2F%2Fbuilt-on-openfin.github.io%2Fworkspace-starter%2Fworkspace%2Fv6.0.0%2Fsupport-context-and-intents%2Fmanifest.fin.json" target="_blank">Github Workspace Starter Support Context And Intents Example</a>
+* Launch the Github hosted version of this sample to interact with it by going to the following link: <a href="https://start.openfin.co/?manifest=https%3A%2F%2Fbuilt-on-openfin.github.io%2Fworkspace-starter%2Fworkspace%2Fv6.0.0%2Fcustomize-workspace%2Fmanifest.fin.json" target="_blank">Github Workspace Starter Customize Workspace Example</a>
-* Launch the Second Github hosted version of this sample to see how OpenFin Workspace can support multiple workspace platforms with their own branding: <a href="https://start.openfin.co/?manifest=https%3A%2F%2Fbuilt-on-openfin.github.io%2Fworkspace-starter%2Fworkspace%2Fv6.0.0%2Fsupport-context-and-intents%2Fsecond.manifest.fin.json" target="_blank">Github Workspace Starter Second Support Context And Intents Example</a>
+* Launch the Second Github hosted version of this sample to see how OpenFin Workspace can support multiple workspace platforms with their own branding: <a href="https://start.openfin.co/?manifest=https%3A%2F%2Fbuilt-on-openfin.github.io%2Fworkspace-starter%2Fworkspace%2Fv6.0.0%2Fcustomize-workspace%2Fsecond.manifest.fin.json" target="_blank">Github Workspace Starter Second Customize Workspace Example</a>

 ---